oapicf/openapi-ipify/generated/bash/README.md

-# ipify Bash client
+# openapi-ipify Bash client

 ## Overview
-This is a Bash client script for accessing ipify service.
+This is a Bash client script for accessing openapi-ipify service.

 The script uses cURL underneath for making all REST calls.